csc5nz/subletfinder/README.md

 Drawer Menu?

 ### Technical additions to do:
-- Add extra fields to sublet object: email, image url, user id, and maybe creation date.
+- <del>Add extra fields to sublet object: email, image url, user id, and maybe creation date.</del>
-- Upload image to firebase and save url on sublet object.
+- <del>Upload image to firebase and save url on sublet object.</del>
 - Download image from firebase and display it on view sublet